Print Friendly and PDF

 • Wash the chicken under running water and drain water completely.
 In a bowl, marinate the chicken with chilly powder and salt mentioned in the list 'to marinate'.

-• In the mean time, heat oil in a thick bottomed pan or cooker.
-Add the ginger garlic paste and saute for a minute and add sliced onions and curry leaves.
-Add a pinch of salt and saute for 4-5 minutes until the onion is wilted and reduced.
+• In the meantime, heat oil in a heavy pan or pot.
+Sauté the ginger garlic paste for a minute before adding the sliced onions and curry leaves.
+Add a pinch of salt and sauté for 4–5 minutes until the onion is wilted and reduced.
 When the onions turn golden brown, add the chilli powder and turmeric powder.
 Add in the ground paste.
-Cook for a minute then add 1/4 cup water.
+Cook for a minute, then add 1/4 cup water.
 Cook again and keep stirring till the water is evaporated.
 Add another 1/4 cup water and cook the masala again until there is slight oil oozing out of the masala.

 • Slide in the chicken pieces and chopped tomatoes, mix well.
-Cover and cook on low flame (don't add any water as chicken leaves out water).
+Cover and cook on low flame until chicken leaves out water.

 • Keep checking in between if there is enough water.
 Mix well and add half a cup of water if required (I added half cup water once the water reduced considerably).
 It takes about 15–20 minutes to cook the chicken.
 When the oil separates and floats on top of the gravy, then the chicken curry is ready.